-Academy Award Winning actor, New York Times best-selling author and Impact Investor, Matthew McConaughey to chat with Dan Brillman and Taylor Justice, CEO and President of Unite Us, about the importance of investing in social care to reduce health disparities.
+Academy Award Winning actor, New York Times best-selling author and Impact Investor, Matthew McConaughey chats with Dan Brillman and Taylor Justice, CEO and President of Unite Us, about the importance of investing in social care to reduce health disparities.

 A dedicated investor in Unite Us, Matthew shares our belief that every American deserves to access the help they need with dignity and respect.
 He and his wife Camila founded the just keep livin Foundation, which is dedicated to helping teenagers lead active lives and make healthy choices to become great men and women.

-The town hall takes place on November 1, 2021, 2:30–4:30 pm EST. This virtual event, featuring the opening conversation with Matthew McConaughey, Dan Brillman, and Taylor Justice also includes four breakout panels with leaders in the world of SDoH.
-Register now for your seat at the table.
+The virtual town hall took place on November 1, 2021,featuring an opening conversation with Matthew McConaughey, Dan Brillman, and Taylor Justice and four breakout panels with leaders in the world of SDoH.
 See below for details about each breakout session.